 They don't take a lot of time to prepare and are certainly worth the effort.
 Made with the whole grain goodness of oats and the sweet distinct taste of coconut they are simply a wonderful little treat to serve up to your family and friends.
 Give them a try.
 They are a recipe that you'll find yourself adding into your favorites.

 1. Preheat oven to 325 degrees.

-2. Roll dough into balls and place onto lightly greased cookie sheet.
-Flatten balls with a fork dipped in either sugar or flour.
+2. Drop dough by teaspoonfuls onto a lightly greased cookie sheet.
+Flatten the dough balls with a fork dipped in either sugar or flour.
 There will generally be eight to twelve cookies per sheet depending on the size of your cookie.

 3. Bake for ten to twelve minutes.
 Cool cookies slightly before removing from baking pan.

 Your Dough Should Look Something Like This

 Dip a Fork in Flour or Sugar to Flatten the Balls

 Cool Slightly Before Eating

 This is the Same Oatmeal Cookie Recipe but with Added Raisins and Walnuts

 I am a cookie addict.
 I love them.